 An effective teacher will use any means reasonable and necessary to take you to the next level.
 They will teach you what you need, not necessarily what you want.
 Sometimes this means learning mantras.
 Other times, they may use methods to shake you into eureka moments of growth.

-This differs from a person who has or seeks celebrity status.
+This approach differs from a person who has or seeks celebrity status.
 People who base their credibility on popularity and showmanship are salesmen, not teachers.
 These latter qualities are those of a salesman, not a teacher.
-Above all, don’t follow a salesman.
+Above all, don’t follow a salesperson.
 Focus on finding a spiritual teacher who can challenge and impart techniques that enable you to change.
 Stay away from those who cater to the masses.

 What To Avoid

-One of the most important tips for finding a good spiritual teacher is knowing who and what to avoid.
+One of the essential tips for finding a good spiritual teacher is knowing who and what to avoid.
 Above all, don’t get sidetracked.
 Don’t fall into the trap of confusing spiritual investigation with religion.
 Many people don’t understand that spiritual exploration is at the opposite end of the spectrum of religion.
 Don’t become a follower of a person or ideology.

 Religion is a doctrine based on mythology with three typical concerns.
 These are who might have created the universe.
 What happens to you, if anything, after you die.
 They also contain rules for governing behavior.
 They cloak this doctrine in fear of eternal punishment for those that disagree and an eternal paradise for those who do “believe.”
 They use language to make themselves sound spiritual.